The 2020 US Decennial Census is more private than you (might) think: Results

+We also present the trade-off functions with noise reduction in Figure~\ref{fig:alpha_beta_geo_more}.
+The new trade-off functions (black) lie above those derived using the Bureau's method without noise reduction, thereby offering stronger privacy guarantees, except for very small regions near the endpoints that are difficult to discern visually.
+Interested readers can refer to Figure~\ref{fig:tradeoff_alphabeta_zoom_in} in Appendix~\ref{sec:supp_fig}, which illustrates how these two trade-off functions intersect in the case of County.

 Formally, the Bureau releases census data by post-processing the NMF through the DAS.
 To examine how these reduced noise levels translate into improved estimation performance through post-processing, we conduct an analysis using the demographic and housing characteristics file from the 2010 Decennial Census \citep{privacyprotected2010}.
-Figure~\ref{fig:bias_geo_level} shows our results for the geographical levels of state, county, tract, and block in Pennsylvania, comparing the MSE and the mean absolute error (MAE) with the simplest possible post-processing of preserving non-negativity.
+Figure~\ref{fig:bias_geo_level} shows our results for the geographical levels of state, county, tract, and block in Pennsylvania, comparing the MSE\footnote{Let $y_{2010}$ and $y_{2020}$ denote the non-privatized 2010 and 2020 Census Summary Files, respectively.
+Similarly, let $y'_{2010}$ and $y'_{2020}$ denote the simulated privacy-protected Summary Files generated from $y_{2010}$ and $y_{2020}$.
+To evaluate the performance of a privacy protection mechanism, we compute the MSE and MAE using the difference $(y'_{2010} - y_{2010})^2$ and $|y'_{2010} - y_{2010}|$, respectively.
+These metrics can be directly and precisely calculated using the publicly available 2010 Census Summary Files.
+In contrast, the conventional definitions of MSE and MAE, given by $\mathbb{E}(y'_{2020} - y_{2020})^2$ and $\mathbb{E}|y'_{2020} - y_{2020}|$, are not directly observable in practice.} and the mean absolute error (MAE) with the simplest possible post-processing of preserving non-negativity.
 Without post-processing, our method reduces the MSE by 14.14\%, 17.44\%, 15.45\%, and 24.78\%, and the MAE by 7.39\%, 9.40\%, 8.47\%, and 13.26\% for the state, county, tract, and block levels, respectively.
 With non-negative post-processing, the MSE is reduced by 14.01\%, 17.31\%, 15.21\%, and 24.65\%, and the MAE by 7.83\%, 8.80\%, 8.40\%, and 13.14\%, correspondingly.
 These results consistently demonstrate that our method can reduce the error introduced by DP constraints, thereby enhancing utility across all geographical levels.
 Notably, the most significant improvement occurs at the block level, where the noise---and thus the privacy protection---is the greatest.